EliaBattiston/SafeStreets/Implementation/municipalityStub/README.md

 The _pictures_ parameter is a string representing a json array of base64-encoded `.jpg` pictures.

 #### Endpoint work control
-For proper function control, parameters passed to the last request to the API are written into _data.txt_ file.
+For proper function control, data about the report are saved into _data.txt_ file (except for the encoded pictures).
+Every time data are acquired from SafeStreets for Street Safety computation, data about past reports are inserted in the traffic ticket part (with a probability of 70% to be included in the tickests list) and the file is cleaned.

 #### Specific error codes